-- (a) in the case of an individual-40 penalty units, or - (b) in the case of a body corporate-210 penalty units. - (2) Subclause (1)(a) does not apply to the use of a high pressure water spray for fire fighting or fire protection purposes. - (3) A person conducting a business or undertaking must not use, or direct or allow a worker to use, any of the following equipment on asbestos or ACM unless the use of the equipment is controlled- - (a) power tools, - (b) brooms, - (c) any other implements that cause the release of airborne asbestos into the atmosphere.
+- (a) for an individual-43 penalty units, or - (b) for a body corporate-217 penalty units. - (2) Subclause (1)(a) does not apply to the use of a high pressure water spray for fire fighting or fire protection purposes. - (3) A person conducting a business or undertaking must not use, or direct or allow a worker to use, any of the following equipment on asbestos or ACM unless the use of the equipment is controlled- - (a) power tools, - (b) brooms, - (c) any other implements that cause the release of airborne asbestos into the atmosphere.

-- (a) in the case of an individual-40 penalty units, or - (b) in the case of a body corporate-210 penalty units. - (4) In subclause (3), the use of equipment is controlled if- - (a) the equipment is enclosed during its use, or - (b) the equipment is designed to capture or suppress airborne asbestos and is used in accordance with its design, or - (c) the equipment is used in a way that is designed to capture or suppress airborne asbestos safely, or

-(d) any combination of paragraphs (a), (b) and (c) applies.
+- (a) for an individual-43 penalty units, or - (b) for a body corporate-217 penalty units. - (4) In subclause (3), the use of equipment is controlled if- - (a) the equipment is enclosed during its use, or - (b) the equipment is designed to capture or suppress airborne asbestos and is used in accordance with its design, or - (c) the equipment is used in a way that is designed to capture or suppress airborne asbestos safely, or - (d) any combination of paragraphs (a), (b) and (c) applies.